Here’s what you need to know about managing, collecting and filing sales tax.

 Automate sales tax reporting and filing

 Collecting and filing sales tax won’t help your business grow.
 It’s more like an obligation.
-If you are spending time reporting and filing sales tax when you could be growing your business, it may be time to automate your sales tax compliance.
-A sales tax solution can report how much sales tax you’ve collected in a state and automatically file sales tax for you.
+If you spend a lot of time reporting and filing state tax instead of growing your business, it may be time to automate your sales tax compliance.